Skip to main content

 Gallup’s research reveals that about one in ten people possess all these necessary traits.
 While many people are endowed with some of them, few have the unique combination of talent needed to help a team achieve excellence in a way that significantly improves a company’s performance.

 Faced with these odds, it’s amazing that companies function at all.
-Of course we know that companies do function and succeed, so what’s the secret?
-There are two actually.
+Of course, we know that companies function and succeed, so what’s the secret?
+There are two.

 Mentoring and changing how managers are selected.

 As funny as this is, the reality is that the people who are your best employees might not make the best managers.
-Becoming a manager as a reward for excellent performance sounds like a great idea, but assumes that everyone who is great at their job will be great at helping other people do their jobs.
-When you have someone to reward for a great job, maybe a nice bonus and a raise is thanks enough.
-Just make sure that people are promoted to manager want to be a manager, not as the reward for performance.
+Becoming a manager as a reward for excellent performance sounds like a great idea, but assumes that everyone great at their job will be great at helping others do their jobs.
+When you have someone to reward for a great job, maybe a nice bonus and a raise are enough.
+Just ensure that people are promoted to manager want to be a manager, not as the reward for performance.

-And once someone is promoted to manager, that person is supported and mentored so all of their managing skills can come out and shine.
+Once someone is promoted to manager, that person is supported and mentored so all of their management skills can come out and shine.

 Leave a Reply